yingweiwo

 Drug Warnings

-When employed under conditions of maximum effectiveness, propiolactone is approximately 25 more active as a vapor phase disinfectant than formaldehyde, 4000 times more active than ethylene oxide and 50000 times more active than methyl bromide.
-It has been shown to be mutagenic by inducing cell transformation, chromosomal aberrations and chromatoid exchange.
+Since skin cancer is considered the primary concern regarding BPL toxicity, contact with liquid BPL should be avoided.
+Pharmacodynamics Under optimal conditions, propiolactone is approximately 25 times more active as a gas-phase disinfectant than formaldehyde, approximately 4000 times more active than ethylene oxide, and approximately 50,000 times more active than methyl bromide.
+It has been shown to be mutagenic, exerting its effects by inducing cell transformation, chromosomal aberrations, and chromatin exchange.
 Propiolactone has been shown to be mutagenic in both somatic and germ cells.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.